nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 We then put properties namespaced with `org.nuxeo.web.ui` into the `Nuxeo.UI.config` javascript namespace that Web UI (and even standalone elements) can access and use them.

-[NXP-25678](https://jira.nuxeo.com/browse/NXP-25678) Added a configuration service to allow Web UI properties definition with a namespace.
+- [NXP-25678](https://jira.nuxeo.com/browse/NXP-25678) Added a configuration service to allow Web UI properties definition with a namespace.
-[NXP-25512](https://jira.nuxeo.com/browse/NXP-25512) Allows to override/extend fetch properties and enrichers used to browse a document.
+- [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512) Allows to override/extend fetch properties and enrichers used to browse a document.

-#### UX improvements
+#### UX Improvements

 Several UX improvements were added to Web UI:
 - [NXP-24535](https://jira.nuxeo.com/browse/NXP-24535).
 Fixed link on user invitation e-mail that led to "page not found". {{since '10.1'}}